crcdng/weather_app/README.md

 The goal for this example is to be lightweight yet solid.
 I do not use injection containers, hooks, API wrappers, barrel files, code generation, state management libraries or any of the third party packages some authors of tutorials just add in without explanation.
 For state management, I started out with the recommended 'Provider' approach https://docs.flutter.dev/data-and-backend/state-mgmt/simple but decided to rewrite in pure Flutter later.
 With the Model-View approach described above in place the refactoring was easy.
 I also use the [equatable](https://pub.dev/packages/equatable) package to simplify object comparison in tests  and the `Either` construct from the [fpdart library](https://pub.dev/packages/fpdart) in order to transform exceptions into types inside the repository.
 All in all the app has three external dependencies (fpdart, equatable, http) and one development dependency (mocktail).

-The Flutter state management notifies the user interface (View) of changes in the underlying data and also triggers changes caused by a user interactions which are then handled in the Domain layer (similar to the "View Model" in MVX speak).
+The Flutter state management notifies the user interface (View) of changes in the underlying data and also triggers changes caused by a user interactions which are then handled in the Domain layer.
 These mechanisms implement reactivity and they only require a *minimal amount of code* which is part of the Presentation layer.
-More precisely, we can identify `WeatherNotifier` as a View Model and `WeatherScreen` as a View of the Model-View-ViewModel (MVVM) pattern.
-The remaining Model would then comprise the Domain and Data layers.

-I decided to not write additional abstract superclasses of Use Cases to avoid subsequent modeling of the parameters which adds a lot of complexity and little benefit in my oponion.
-The same goes with the Data Sources which also could have been abstracted further by providing an interface.
-Because tha app only has one feature - getting the current weather - I decided to leave out the "feature" directory and because the example is minimal, I put all files that belong to a leyer into their directory: "presentation", "domain" and "data".
-There is a lean "common" directory for items used besides or across the layers such as error types or constants.
+I decided not to write additional abstract superclasses of Use Cases, as seen in some tutorials, to avoid subsequent modelling of parameters, which adds a lot of complexity and little benefit in my opinion.
+The same thinking applies to the Data Sources, which also could have been abstracted further by providing an interface.
+Because the app only has one feature - getting the current weather - I decided to leave out the "feature" directory, and because the example is minimal, I put all files that belong to a layer into their respective directory: "presentation", "domain" and "data".
+There is a small "common" directory for items used across the layers, such as error types or constants.

 ## A note on naming

-Some of the terms used in the programming literature are interpreted differently by different authors and there seems to be quite a bit of confusion about naming.
+Some of the terms used in the programming literature are interpreted differently by different authors, and there seems to be quite a bit of confusion about naming.
 As an example, the [management of reactive state in Flutter](https://docs.flutter.dev/data-and-backend/state-mgmt/intro) is sometimes called "business logic".
-But "business logic" is traditionally known as the core logic of an application bare any user interface and low level data handling.
-In the clean code approach this is exactly located in the Domain layer, structured into Entities and Use Cases.
-In a similar the terms MVC and MVVM have been vehemently debated.
+But "business logic" is traditionally known as the core logic of an application, without any user interface or low level data handling.
+In the clean code approach, this is located in the Domain layer, structured into Entities and Use Cases.
+Furthermore, the question if the terms 'MVC' or 'MVVM' apply to Flutter has been [vehemently debated](https://github.com/flutter/website/issues/11438) in the community.

+# Benefits

+For me, the benefit of this lightweight clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
+It is testable because its dependencies are passed into classes via constructors.
+We can test layer by layer and mock out the layers that other layers depend on.
+It is possible to add, swap and remove elements of the architecture horizontally (user interface, databases, APIs) and vertically (features).
+Some of these benefits likely become only obvious in a larger project, but keeping the example minimal helps in understanding the architecture.

 # Outlook

-A few ideas to extend the example :
+A few ideas to extend the example:

-* Support different temperature units (a Celcius/Kelvin switch)
+* Support different temperature units (a Celsius / Kelvin switch)
 * Load the weather icon from the API (this was done from inside the ui in the tutorial source)
 * Enter the OpenWeather API key on startup, store it and offer a settings screen to change it
 * Store a list of favourite cities
 * Support different languages
 * Adapt to different platforms (I tested on macOS and Android)
-* Handle loading state / long loading (this is done with Bloc the tutorial source)
+* Handle loading state / long loading (this is done with Bloc in the original tutorial)
-* Expand the app functionality with other data from the OpenWeather API such as forecasts
+* Expand the app functionality with other data from the OpenWeather API, such as forecasts
 * Design a nice UI / weather animations, e.g inspired by https://www.youtube.com/watch?v=MMq4wkeHkPc
 * Switch out the API with a different one as an exercise

-# Benefits

-For me, the benfit of this lightweight clean architecture is that it provides a structure in which one knows where to look for certain parts and what to test.
-It is testable because its dependencies are passed into classes via constructors.
-We can test layer by layer and mock out the layers that are depended on.
-It is possible to add, swap and remove elements of the architecture horizontally (user interface, databases, APIs) and vertically (features).
-It is likely that these benefits become only obvious in a larger project, but keeping this example minimal helps to understand the architecture.

 ## Resources